-Inspired by the shoes’ suede upper and hardwearing sole, local cobbler adapted and refined the style until they were adopted – in radically streamlined form – by emergent Teddy Boys.
+Inspired by the shoes’ suede upper and hardwearing sole, a local cobbler adapted and refined the style.
+In a radically streamlined form the Creeper was then adopted by emergent Teddy Boys.

-Channelling Edwardian dandyism while cocking a snook at the conservatism of post- Britain, the Teds were young, free and looking for a good time – an attitude reflected in the birth of rock ‘n’ roll.
+Channelling Edwardian dandyism, while cocking-a-snook at the conservatism of post-war Britain the “Teds” evolved.
+They were young, free and looking for a good time.
+This attitude reflected in the birth of Rock ‘n’ Roll.

-The Original Underground Creeper – Algender since the 80’s.
+The Original Underground Creeper – Allgender since the 80s.